-In this version, students answer questions directly on the slides and use the mouse to drag chromosomes to a grid where they are matched and arranged by size.
+In this version, students answer questions directly on the slides and use the mouse to drag chromosomes to a grid.
+The chromosomes are matched and arranged by size.
 A later task then asks them to match an “extra” chromosome on the karyotype to model trisomy.

 You can also discuss how the Tasmanian devil is endangered due to a transmissible cancer that causes facial tumors.
 This video explains how devils contract this cancer and what is being done to save the species.